Giorgio-DiLiberi/ReinforcementLearning/README.md

 All thhose directories contains a simple model of the dynamics if the quadrotor and are used to learn the basics of RL applied to such a continous-acion-observation-space MIMO poblem.
 The directory /Hummingbird contains the codes to simulate a more specific model of "+ config", 08*3.8 inch propeller quadcopter; this code is made specifically to deploy the trained policy on the GMBH Hummingbird quadcopter or any other of this class.
 In particular:

-* Directory /Hummingbird/Hummingbird_6DOF contains a model to train a policy to control all four control parameters with visibility on all the states and position errors from a waypoin, the goal of the policy is to reach the given waypoints and maintain the position starting from any attitude initial condition.
+* Directory /Hummingbird/Hummingbird_env contains a model to train a policy to control all four control parameters with visibility on all the states and position errors from a waypoin, the goal of the policy is to reach the given waypoints and maintain the position starting from any attitude initial condition.

-* Directory /Hummingbird/Hummingbird_PhiThetaRref contains a model to train a policy to reac and maintain certain pitch/roll reference angles and r rate that can be pilot inputs; in this case the obs space is only on the errors between the actual pitch and roll angles and r rates and reference values, while the action space is supposed to control only Aileron, Elevator and Rudder.
+* Directory /Hummingbird/Hummingbird_env_Vref contains a model to train a policy to reach and maintain certain V NED references; in this case the obs space is only on the errors between the actual V NED and reference values, while the action space is supposed to control all the 4 controls.

-* Directory /QuadEnvTest_6DOF_NoisyBuild contains a model in which LSTM is trained to handle waypoint nav with different classes of quads from 6 inch prop to 20; this directory contains a model in wich the parameters are initialized in the init method with default parameters of 8 inch Hummingbird by Ascending Technologies.
+* Directory /Hummingbird/Hummingbird_env_Vref_Psiref contains a model to train a policy to reach and maintain certain V NED references and heading angle; in this case the obs space is on the errors between the actual V NED and reference values, angular velocities and attitude quaternion, while the action space is supposed to control all the 4 controls.

 ## Usage of a QuadEnv directory